FreshetDMS/FDBench/fdbench-automation/README.md

 * Add topic creation and data loading
 * We need to write a tool to create/delete Kafka topics and some data generators
 * Investigate YARN deployment (May be call ec2-hadoop script from Ansible)
+* Change makefs role to use loop_control and iterate over possible disks

 ## Immediate TODO